 You can only change people’s perception of you and where you’re from a tiny bit at a time–what we’re doing with Other Expats.
 And we’ve talked about getting a job as an Other Expat in Malaysia before.
 Ensuring that you’re the best at what you do helps improve your chances of getting and keeping a job.”

-What are some of the challenges that you encounter as a POC expat in Malaysia?
+What are some of the challenges that you encounter as a ‘person of color’ professional in Malaysia?
 How do you deal with these expat challenges?
 Let us know in the comments below.
 And if you enjoyed this article, don’t forget to share this page with your friends and colleagues.